FScociety/soerensc-web-hugo/content/work/shorts/lamma_short/index.md

     - After-Effects
     - Davinci-Resolve
 weight: 70
-summary: "
+---

+{{< text align=center >}}
 The lama short film (title yet to be determined) is my current project that I have been working on since the winter of 2021.
 The lama is a 3D scan of a real llama stuffed animal.
 For this, I took around 350 photos of the stuffed animal in good lighting conditions.
 For this it was important to capture all possible perspectives.
-"
----
+{{</ text >}}

 {{< own_gallery folder="media/stils_gallery/*" rowHeight=150 />}}